Multi-Layer Bilinear Generalized Approximate Message Passing: Examples of Multi-Layer Generalized Bilinear Regression

-The multi-layer inference problem (\ref{alg:system}) can also be applied to the massive MIMO AF relay system \cite{yang2020bayes,wen2010asymptotic}, which has been regarded as an attractive solution to improve the quality of wireless communication.
-As shown in Fig.~\ref{Fig:Relay_System}, the two-hop massive MIMO AF relay system is modeled as
+The multi-layer inference problem (\ref{alg:system}) can also be applied to multi-hop massive MIMO amplify-and-forward (AF) relay system \cite{yang2020bayes,wen2010asymptotic}, which has been regarded as an attractive solution to improve the quality of wireless communication.
+Fig.~\ref{Fig:Relay_System} shows a special case of multi-hop massive MIMO AF relay system in $L=3$.
+The multi-hop massive MIMO AF relay system can be modeled as